ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of rain showers between 1am and 4am, then a chance of rain and snow showers.
-Partly cloudy, with a low around 36.
+Partly cloudy.
+Low around 36, with temperatures
+         rising to around 38 overnight.
 West wind 20 to 24 mph, with gusts as high as 40 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">